IBM-Cloud/bluetag/README.md

 * Create a Cloudant NoSQL DB service in Bluemix.

   ```
-  $ cf create-service cloudantNoSQLDB Standard bluetag-cloudant
+  $ cf create-service cloudantNoSQLDB Shared bluetag-cloudant
   ```

+  The Bluetag frontend is hosted on a node.js service.
+Next we will deploy the bluetag-frontend node service.

-* Go into the bluetag-frontend/www directory and edit the `manifest.yml` file and change the `name` and `host` attributes to something unique.
+* Go into the bluetag-frontend/www directory and edit the `manifest.yml` file and change the `host` attributes to something unique.

   ```
   applications:
-  - name: <prefix>-bluetag
+  - name: bluetag-frontend
     framework: node
     runtime: node12
     memory: 128M
     instances: 1
     host: <prefix>-bluetag
   ```
-  The host you use will determinate your application url initially, e.g. `<host>.mybluemix.net`.
+  The host will determine your application url initially, e.g. `<host>.mybluemix.net`.

 * Push the node application to Bluemix.